 Ongoing activities include preparing a summary of agency needs for ecotoxicity testing, emerging technologies for evaluating ecotoxicity and environmental safety, and the potential applicability of those technologies for regulatory testing.
-This work will be described in a paper to be submitted for publication in 2021.
+This work is described in a paper submitted for publication in late 2021.
 The workgroup is also evaluating whether one or more new approach methodologies exist that can potentially be used alone or in combination to reduce, refine, or replace the acute fish toxicity test.
 Preliminary results of an evaluation specifically aimed at reducing the number of species that need to be tested in the acute fish toxicity test are described in a poster (Ceger et al.) presented at the 11th World Congress on Alternatives and Animal Use in the Life Sciences.

 In Vitro to In Vivo Extrapolation Workgroup

 IVIVE relates chemical concentrations that induce a response in an in vitro assay to chemical exposures that induce relevant effects in vivo.
 IVIVE can facilitate the use of in vitro toxicity testing data in risk assessment and regulatory decision-making.